-In this episode, I interview Jeremy Horn, a storied MMA pioneer and legend with over 170 fights to his name, even fighting on the weekend where he was victorious in his professional boxing debut.
-He has fought a whos who of MMA greats including Chael Sonnen, Chuck Liddell, Anderson Silva, Forrest Griffin, Randy Couture, Dan Severn and Frank Shamrock and many in every significant promotion of the sport including UFC, Pride, Bellator, Pancrase, IFL & King of the Cage.
+In this episode, I interview Jeremy Horn, a storied MMA pioneer and legend with over 170 fights to his name.
+He even fought on the weekend where he was victorious in his professional boxing debut.
+He has fought a whos who of MMA greats, including Chael Sonnen, Chuck Liddell, Anderson Silva, Forrest Griffin, Randy Couture, Dan Severn and Frank Shamrock and many in every significant promotion of the sport, including UFC, Pride, Bellator, Pancrase, IFL & King of the Cage.

 Sonny Brown: Jeremy, pleasure to have you here today, mate.
 Let’s hope all is well over there in Utah.
 Looks very sunny in the background, I must say.

 Jeremy Horn: That’s just a picture of my dog.